What is your approach to mitigating communicable diseases?

 • If notice of cancellation is received within 4 weeks (28 days) of the camp session, the full session fee is forfeited.* Add-on purchases paid toward the camp store card and/or care packages is fully refunded.

-• *Medical Exception: Full refunds of session fees will only be given if, prior to the camp session, a Camper Coordinator receives a signed doctor’s note within 3 days of the cancellation.
+• *Medical Exception: Full refunds of session fees will only be given if, prior to the camp session, the Summer Camp Registrar receives a signed doctor’s note within 3 days of the cancellation.

 DURING/AFTER YOUR CAMP SESSION